As dog owners, we tend to focus on puppies and adopted older dogs. As a trainer, I focus on the needs of individual dogs and their owners’ concerns.

 It can even mean going back to using a crate or kennel to teach correct housebreaking habits or to stop them from eating your house.

 If you prefer group training rather than private one-on-one training, you would need to assess other skills your dog has, such as: Does she know her name?
 Does he come when called?
 Is she highly distractable?
 Does he walk well on a leash?

-If yes, and these dogs are adults, they might not be quite ready for group.
+If no, and these dogs are adults, they might not be quite ready for group.
 Sometimes a new owner also needs individual training and needs a trainer to focus on what they need to learn about how to work with their specific dog.
 All owners and all dogs are different.

 It can be much more complicated if there are children in the family.
 Depending on their ages and interest level in the dog, they will need guidance and supervision.
 Kids and dogs have something in common: short attention spans.
 This might necessitate private one-on-one work.